If you've heard me speak for more than five minutes you've heard me say...

 When they have all the answers, they don't need you and me.

-Remember that when they show up like a "professor" with all of their research but they haven't yet purchased from your competition...there's a reason.
+Remember that when they show up as a "professor" with all of their research but they haven't yet purchased from your competition...there's a reason.

 Something is lacking.